Sustainability

 Activities

 We are implementing measures for lifestyle-related diseases, mental health care, etc. to promote the health of our employees in cooperation with the health insurance association.
-As the result of these efforts, in March 2024, we have been recognized under the “Certified Health and Productivity Management Organization Recognition Program ~White 500~” for eight consecutive years.
+As the result of these efforts, in March 2025, we have been recognized under the “Certified Health and Productivity Management Organization Recognition Program ~White 500~※” for nine consecutive years.

 Regular Health Checkups

 We encourage employees to undergo regular health checkups by targeting a rate of 100%.
-We achieved the target rate of 100% in FY2022 (Note).
+We achieved the target rate of 100% in FY2024 (Note).

 Note: Employees on temporary retirement, etc. are excluded.